 Note: There are certain situations where interworking between IP versions is required.
 These include, for instance, roaming and interconnect between networks using different IP versions.
 In those cases, the network needs to provide the interworking in a transparent manner to the UE.

 5.2 IP Address Allocation

-When an untrusted non-3GPP IP access is used, the UE and the network must support the IP address allocation as specified in section 4.7.3 of 3GPP TS 23.402 [6].
+The UE and the network must support the IP address allocation as specified in section 4.7.3 of 3GPP TS 23.402 [6].